gfx/Swift-PureJsonSerializer/README.md

 # DESCRIPTION

-Swift-JsonSerializer is a JSON parser and serializer which is implemented in pure Swift and adds nothing to built-in / standard classes in Swift.
+Swift-JsonSerializer is a JSON serializer and deserializer which are implemented in **pure Swift** and adds nothing to built-in / standard classes in Swift.

-(TBD)

 # KNOWN ISSUES

-* This library doesn't work with optimization flags (`swiftc -O`) as of Xcode 6 GM / Swift version 1.0 (swift-600.0.51.3).
+* This library doesn't work with optimization flags (`swiftc -O`) as of Xcode 6.1.1 / Swift version 1.1 (swift-600.0.56.1).

 # SEE ALSO